The four ecologies of the Anthropocene

 Raphaël Mathevet

-Finally, the more recent ecology of the wild seeks to promote the idea that nature does not need humans.
-Human activities must protect or cooperate with the living world, allowing the autonomous, evolving forces that drive it to express themselves.
-It promotes the idea that processes should be allowed to evolve freely over the widest possible spaces, regardless of their initial naturalness.
+Finally, more recently, wilderness ecology seeks instead to promote the idea that nature does not need humans.
+Human activities must protect or cooperate with the living world, allowing the autonomous and evolutionary forces that animate it to express themselves.
+It promotes the idea that processes should be allowed to evolve freely over the largest possible areas, regardless of their initial naturalness.

 Raphaël Mathevet

 This transformative ecology often rejects the basic structure of extractive productivism in favor of collaborative and sober systems.
-It seeks a redistribution of power within the political economy, and willingly subverts property rights so as not to exploit or control living things.
-These approaches can be found in a growing number of agroecology experiments in South America, India and France, in the wildlife reserves run by certain associations in the Allier gorges or the Vercors.
+It seeks a redistribution of power within the political economy and willingly diverts property rights so as not to exploit or control living things.
+These approaches can be found in a growing number of agroecology experiments in South America, India, and France, as well as in wildlife reserves run by certain associations in the Allier Gorges and the Vercors.

-These different ecologies show a diversity of ways of dealing with the consequences of recognizing that humans are always part of the interweaving web of ecological interdependencies.
+These different ecologies demonstrate a diversity of ways of dealing with the consequences of recognizing that humans are always part of a web of ecological interdependencies.

 Raphaël Mathevet, Researcher at CNRS CEFE, University of Montpellier